carpentries-incubator/ml4bio-workshop/guide/vocabulary.md

 The training set is used in the process of obtaining a classifier.
-The classifier is then evaluated on the test set so that an <i>unbiased</i> estimate of accuracy and other performance metrics are computed.
+The classifier is then evaluated on the test set so that an _unbiased_ estimate of accuracy and other performance metrics are computed.
 The test set should be completely hidden from the learning algorithm until it is time for evaluation and only used for evaluation one time.
-Improper use of test set may cause <b>overfitting</b>.
+Improper use of test set may cause **overfitting**.
 In plain words, the algorithm cheated and reported overoptimistic performance.
 We will illustrate the concept of overfitting when we practice on the software.